anoshainfirad007/Movie-Ticket-Booking-System-sys/README.md

-🔹 Movie Ticket Booking System is an online platform for booking movie tickets easily.
+# 🎬 Movie Ticket Booking System

-🎬 It allows users to browse movies, check show timings, and select cinemas.
+A Movie Ticket Booking System is a web-based application that allows users to easily browse movies and book tickets online.

+## 🚀 Features
+- 🎥 View currently running movies and showtimes
-🪑 Users can choose their preferred seats through an interactive interface.
+- 🪑 Select seats through an interactive interface
-💳 The system supports secure online payment and ticket confirmation.
+- 💳 Secure online payment system
-📩 It generates e-tickets and sends booking details to the user instantly.
+- 📩 Instant e-ticket generation and confirmation

+## 🛠️ Technologies Used
+- Java